Johor Bahru–Singapore Rapid Transit System: Delay and suspension by Malaysia

 On 14 January 2019, Singapore's Khaw confirmed that the project was not progressing well, with Malaysia missing deadlines that were set in the bilateral meeting in 2018.
 Deadlines were extended as soon as they were negotiable – the first until September 2018, then December 2018, then February 2019.
 On 8 April 2019, the two transport ministers stated that both sides were working towards a "supplemental agreement" to temporarily suspend the project for 6 months, allowing Malaysia to review "key parameters" of the project.
 The suspension would be approached in the same way as was done for the suspension of the Kuala Lumpur–Singapore high speed rail.
 On 21 May, the project was suspended for six months until 30 September, with Malaysia compensating Singapore more than $600,000 of abortive costs incurred.
 On 28 September, Malaysia further extended the suspension to 31 October, which Singapore acceded to without claiming compensation, but reserving its right to do so after the date.

 On 11 October 2019, Malaysia announced in its budget that it would proceed with the project with Singapore, although with significant financial cuts.
 On 31 October, Malaysian prime minister Mahathir Mohamad announced a 36 percent cost cut from the original RM4.93 billion to RM3.16 billion.
-Some of the proposals included involving the developers/owners of the Bukit Chagar land to waive land costs and using a light rail system similar to the Ampang LRT line instead of the heavy rail Thomson–East Coast MRT line system to reduce costs.
+Some of the proposals included involving the developers/owners of the Bukit Chagar land to waive land costs and using a light rail system similar to the Ampang LRT line instead of the heavy rail Thomson–East Coast Line's system to reduce costs.
 In the aftermath of the 2020 Malaysian political crisis, a second change of government resulted in Muhyiddin Yassin becoming prime minister in March 2020.
 On 2 May, due to the COVID-19 pandemic, it was agreed to suspend the project further until 31 July 2020.
 Discussions with the new government continued ahead of a final deadline on 31 July.

 Resumption

 On 21 July 2020, Malaysia's transport minister Wee Ka Siong stated that construction was due to begin in January 2021 with targeted completion in 2026.
 The planned depot in Mandai would also be relocated to Johor Bahru, with construction cost borne by Malaysia.
 On 30 July 2020, Singapore prime minister Lee Hsien Loong and Malaysia prime minister Muhyiddin Yassin attended the ceremony at the midway point of the Causeway that marked the resumption of the RTS project.
-As of May 2022, the RTS is planned to begin operations by 2026.

 Construction

+Construction on the project began in Malaysia and Singapore on 22 November 2020 and 22 January 2021 respectively, and is planned to be completed by December 2026.
+Singapore's side of the project reached 45% completion by March 2023, and 50% by May that same year, with Malaysia being at 36% completion.
+Overall construction reached over 65% completion by January 2024, then up to 77.61% by June that year.